Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: The Microscopic Model

 Here $\tau^{x,y,z}$ are Pauli matrices.
 There is some subtlety involving the the BC conditions of the chains which we will address in a separate section.
 As an example of the fermion-spin mapping, away from the boundary site one finds

 Note that we only have next to nearest neighbor interactions.
 This will be the case for all the other terms in the Hamiltonian as well.
 Carrying out the JW mapping on the other terms one arrives at

 With only next-nearest-neighbor couplings, the Hamiltonian decomposes into two decoupled ones on even and odd sites, respectively.
 We can further JW transform the two sets (even site and odd site) of spin degrees of freedom resulting in two species of JW fermions.
-Given the partitioning of the sites into even and odd it makes sense to make this explicit in our notation for the physical fermions.
+Given the partitioning of the sites into even and odd it makes sense to make this explicit in our notation.
 Let

+We will refer to $\psi_i$ (as well as $f_j, \tilde{f}_j$) as physical fermions since they are local operators in the original theory.
+We will similarly define